Non-commutative crepant resolutions of toric singularities with divisor class group of rank one: Abstract

 \section{Abstract}

-We prove the existence and give a classification of toric non-commutative crepant resolutions (NCCRs) of Gorenstein toric singularities with divisor class group of rank one.
-We prove that they correspond bijectively to non-trivial upper sets in a certain quotient of the divisor class group equipped with a certain partial order.
-By this classification, we show that for such toric singularities, all toric NCCRs are connected by iterated Iyama-Wemyss mutations.
+We prove the existence and give a classification of toric non-commutative crepant resolutions (NCCRs) of Gorenstein toric singularities whose divisor class group has rank one.
+More precisely, such toric NCCRs are in bijection with non-trivial upper sets in a certain quotient of the divisor class group equipped with a natural partial order.
+This classification allows us to prove that all toric NCCRs of such toric singularities are connected by iterated Iyama--Wemyss mutations, and hence are derived equivalent to one another.

+We further give a dimer-model realization of this classification in the non-pyramidal case.
+More precisely, we construct periodic quivers with cuts on a $d$-dimensional torus, establish a cut-upper set correspondence, and prove that the resulting cut quiver with relations presents the corresponding toric NCCR.
+For $d=2$, this recovers the quiver-theoretic part of the usual dimer-model construction.

+In the appendix, we give an explicit formula for the volume of $d$-dimensional lattice polytopes with $d+2$ vertices.
+As an application, we verify Van den Bergh's conjectural equality, for Gorenstein toric singularities with divisor class group of rank one, between the number of indecomposable direct summands of a toric NCCR and the normalized volume of the corresponding lattice polytope.